Great basketball quotes made by the Basketball God's - Part 1

 5. “The difference between a good defensive team and a bad defensive team is as little as three possessions” Every possession counts.
 You can play a perfect defense for 38 minutes, but if you lose control in those last 2 minutes, you are going to lose a game.

 6. “You have to earn your right to win the game with effort and togetherness” We live together, we die together, we eat together, we practice together, we play together.

 7. “How good can we expect to be if our best player is not our best teammate” If our best player is the best teammate and he has the power to bring everybody together and to navigate a team toward the same goal, then your job as a coach is going to get a lot easier.

 8. “My goal is to win the next game one possession at a time.
 That’s it.
 I don’t have any other goals” The longest journey starts with a single step.
 It is all in the detail.
-Everything starts with the simple pass, a screen, another pass, drive, and a layup.
-If your team execute simple stuff the right way, they are going to achieve their goal.
+Everything starts with a simple pass, a screen, another pass, a drive, and a layup.
+If your team executes simple stuff the right way, they are going to achieve their goal.

 1. “Sometimes you will hate me because I will tell you the truth about your game.
 And the truth can hurt/humble you” Building up a relationship with your players is very important and it is going to be tested in times when you have to tell the truth about the flaws of your players.
 If they prosper from your criticism, that means that they trust you.

 2. “Encourage ‘random’ picks on the ball because they cannot be scouted” If you encourage freedom, but in the loop of respecting the ball and the team, and if players understand the concept given to them, then you have succeeded in your coaching.